INL/blacklab-presentation/blacklab.md

 ![Frontend screenshot](images/as03-custom-format.png)

 ???
-And here's a very early version of the interface to create your own custom format configuration.
-We're working on a friendlier, more visual interface for this as well.
+And here's the interface to create your own custom format configuration.
+This will require checking the documentation of course, but you can use the builtin formats as a starting point if you want.

 ---
 class: chaptertitle
 # Multiple ways to use BlackLab

-???

 ---
 # Multiple ways to use BlackLab